Arafat Al-Haj

-Arafat Mohammad Fahid Al Haj Ibrahim (عرفات الحاج; born 17 April 2003) is a Jordanian professional footballer who plays as a center-back for Jordanian Pro League side Al-Wehdat and Jordan U-23.
+Arafat Mohammad Fahid Al Haj Ibrahim (عرفات الحاج; born 17 April 2003) is a Jordanian professional footballer who plays as a center-back for Jordanian Pro League side Al-Wehdat.

 Club career

 Al-Wehdat

-He began his senior career with Al-Wehdat.
+Born in Amman, began his senior career with Al-Wehdat.

 He started in the 2024–25 Jordan FA Cup final against Al-Hussein, to which he ended up being a part of the winning side.

 The following season, Al-Haj started in both legs of the 2025 Jordan Super Cup, to which his club were defeated by Al-Hussein.
+Al-Haj participated in five of the six matches during the 2025–26 AFC Champions League Two, missing one due to receiving a suspension against Esteghlal.

 International career

 Al-Haj began his international career in June 2024 as a Jordan U-20 player.

 On 21 December, Al-Haj received his first call up with the Jordan U-23 team for a training camp.
 He would go on to receive a call-up for the 2024 AFC U-23 Asian Cup.

+On 23 December 2025, Al-Haj was called up to the 2026 AFC U-23 Asian Cup, where he participated in three matches.